vishalguptahmh/programmingInterviewQuestions/Android.md

 ```
-Now, if orientation changes, the ViewModel gets retained, and our collector present in the Activity will resubscribe to collect.
+Now, if orientation changes, the ViewModel gets retained, and our collector present in the Activity will re-subscribe to collect.
 The following will be collected:

 usersStateFlow: List of users which was set from the network.
 (StateFlow keeps the last value).